 - create your own story interactive game

-- how to make a choose your own story
+- how to create an interactive choose your own destinygame

-- how to make an interactive text game
+- how to make my own text interaction game